VadimBagrov/Aim-game/README.md

 # Aim-game
-Used a lot of JS techniques
+In this project I showed the use of a large number of technologies JS

+Work with the dynamics, position selection, random location, random colors, time counting (timer), counting and outputting the final score